hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

     The default value is None.

+``start``
+    This parameter is only used if ``n_topics`` is set to 'auto'.
+    It expects a positive integer that is at least 2 and sets the minimum of the topic interval for the automatic estimation of an optimal number of topics.

+    The default value is 2.

+``stop``
+    This parameter is only used if ``n_topics`` is set to 'auto'.
+    It expects a positive integer that is greater than ``start`` and sets the supremum of the topic interval for the automatic estimation of an optimal number of topics.

+    The default value is 21.

+``step``
+    This parameter is only used if ``n_topics`` is set to 'auto'.
+    It expects a positive integer and sets the step length that is used for the automatic estimation of an optimal number of topics.

+    The default value is 2.

 ``word_clouds``:
     This parameter expects a boolean.
 It indicates whether word clouds should be displayed in the visualization as they can lead to problems in some environments